Exeley Journal Of Educational Leadership Policy And Pract

 The abstract is a concise summary of the major aspects of the paper (no more than 200 words).
 It is important, both for searchability and for enabling readers to decide whether to read the full text of the article.
 The abstract should include the motivation for the work, information about the context and design of the study, its findings and finally interpretations and conclusions.

-Up to 6 keywords should be provided, following the searchability guidance above.
+Up to six keywords should be provided, following the searchability guidance above.

 Manuscript presentation

-2. Name, institution and contact details should appear on a separate page at the beginning of the manuscript.
+To enable peer review, author name/s, institution/s and contact details should appear on a separate page at the beginning of the manuscript.
+A brief biography of up to 50 words should also be included for each author.

-5. Manuscripts should contain no style formatting, except to provide 1.5 spacing, 9.5 point Arial font and fully justified lines.
+3. Manuscripts should contain no style formatting, except to provide 1.5 spacing, 12 point Times New Roman font and fully justified lines.
 Paragraphs should be indented 10mm except for the first line following any heading.

 References in reference list